-This really tasty Agaric is still considered rare in most books but it seems to have become more common in the UK over the last couple of years.
-It grows in clusters so it’s found in large numbers but needs careful cleaning to remove grit.
+This really tasty Agaric is still considered rare in most books but it seems to have become more common in the UK over the last few years.
+It grows in clusters so it’s found in large numbers but needs careful cleaning to remove all of the grit.

-The thick skirt is usually in the upper part of the stem.
-It’s pale brown an scaly and can appear double ringed.
+Has a thick, superior skirt that is usually towards the upper part of the stem.
+It is pale brown, scaly and can appear double ringed.

 A couple of edible Agarics can look similar but the clustered nature, raised scales on the cap and deep rooting stems of Agaricus bohusii are good aids for identification of this mushroom.
 The generic rule for Agaricus applies: being 100% it’s an Agaricus species, if doesn’t smell of phenol/carbolic and doesn’t stain bright yellow then it’s edible.

 Strong and mushroomy but the soil should be removed thoroughly otherwise a gritty meal will ensue.
 Should be cooked before consumption.